Competition Guide

 Bus trips to the starting point

-Bus trips will be offered for competitors from Hof to Goðafoss on Friday evening and to Kjarnaskógur on Saturday morning.
+Bus transfers will be offered for competitors from Hof to Goðafoss on Friday evening and to Kjarnaskógur on Saturday morning.
 Competitors in Gyðjan must register for the Bus Trip.

 The bus ride to Goðafoss takes approximately 45 minutes and departs at 19:45 for the earlier start and 00:45 for the later start.